ninahonyango/VAPT/README.md

 #### 🔎 Verifying Connectivity:

-Once both virtual machines were configured and running, connectivity was verified by pinging Metaspoiltable2 from Kali terminal:
+Once both virtual machines were configured and running, connectivity was verified by pinging Metaspoiltable2 IP from Kali terminal:

 ```
 ping 192.168.56.102